valdecircarvalho/awesome-vsan/README.md

     - added #vDocumentation by @arielsanchezmor @edmsanchez13 @jpsider Thanks @VirtualG_UK
     - fixed How to Contribute Link
     - added Sexigraf in tool's section
+- 2019-04-01
+    - added Quick Tips section
+    - added Dell VSAN Ready Node: What is the Default VMWare ESXi Root password for 14G Servers? by @DellAjudaPRO

 ---
 # ToDo